 Candidates will have two opportunities to demonstrate their movement analysis skills (each one lasting up to 8 minutes).
 These on-snow Assessment Activities start with a Candidate analyzing another Candidate after completing their Technical Understanding Assessment Activity.
-The observing Candidate will share a description of the skiing and prescription for change with the Examiners, including at least two Skiing Fundamentals through all turn phases.
-(Describing how the two Skiing Fundamentals interact with/affect each other is not required for Level 2 Certification.)
+The observing Candidate will share a description and prescription for change with the Examiners, including at least two Skiing Fundamentals and how the two fundamentals interact with/affect each other.
 Examiners will ask follow-up questions to assess movement analysis skills in relation to the Assessment Criteria.
 Candidates will prioritize and analyze different blends of skills and Skiing Fundamentals in each Assessment Activity, covering at least 4 of the 5 Skiing Fundamentals across the two opportunities.